sudhanshu-sri/test-app/README.md

 npm start
 ```

-If it contains a Python app:
+If the archive contains a Python project:

 ```bash
 python -m venv .venv